cucumber/docs/content/cucumber/tags.md

 (Another way to "filter" what you want to run is to use the `file.feature:line` pattern or the `--scenario` option as described in [Running Features](/cucumber/running-features/)).

-Tags are also a great way to "link" your Cucumber features to other documents.
+Tags are also a great way to "link" your Cucumber Features to other documents.
 For example, if you have to deal with old school requirements in a different system (Word, Excel, a wiki) you can refer to numbers:

 ```gherkin
 `BJ-x98.77`BJ-z12.33
 Feature: Convert transaction
 ```

-Another creative way to use tags is to keep track of where in the development process a certain feature is:
+Another creative way to use tags is to keep track of where in the development process a certain Feature is:

 ```gherkin
 @qa_ready
 Feature: Index projects
 ```

-Tags are also used in Tagged [Hooks](/cucumber/hooks/), which let you use tags to define what `Before` and `After` blocks get run for what scenarios.
+Tags are also used in Tagged [Hooks](/cucumber/hooks/), which allow you to use tags to define `Before` and/or `After` blocks to run for marked Scenarios.

-## Logically ANDing and ORing Tags
+## Logically `AND`-ing and `OR`-ing Tags

-As you may have seen in the previous examples Cucumber allows you to use logical ANDs and ORs to help gain greater control of what features to run.
+As you may have seen in the previous examples, Cucumber allows you to use logical ANDs and ORs to help gain greater control of which Features to run.

-Tags which are comma separated are ORed:
+Tags which are comma-separated are ORed:

-Example: Running scenarios which match `important OR`billing
+Example: Running Scenarios which match `important OR billing`

 ```
 cucumber --tags @billing,@important
 ```

-Tags which are passed in separate --tags are ANDed
+Tags which are passed in separate `--tags` are ANDed

-Example: Running scenarios which match `important AND`billing
+Example: Running Scenarios which match `important AND billing`

 ```
 cucumber --tags @billing --tags @important